Future of Miss America in question in the wake of #MeToo

 But some remain unconvinced.
 Marian Orr, the mayor of Cheyenne, Wyoming, wrote on Twitter after Haskell's resignation that perhaps it was time for "all young women to simply not participate in pageants."

-Orr, who grew up watching pageants as a child in Wyoming, said Carlson was "brilliant," but that she did not think rebranding was the issue for Miss America.
+Orr, who grew up watching pageants as a child in Wyoming, said that Carlson was "brilliant" but that she did not think rebranding was the issue.

-"I just really have a problem with young girls being taught at a young age that their psychical beauty is what's important," she said.
+"I just really have a problem with young girls being taught at a young age that their physical beauty is what's important," she said.
 "There's so much more to the human spirit."

-Hagan said that former winners had been pushing for more of a focus on competitors' intellect and talents, but that previous leadership "wasn't hearing it."
-She said she was hopeful Carlson would "showcase the education of the women that we claim to support."
+Hagan said that former winners had been pushing for more focus on competitors' intellect and talents but that previous leadership "wasn't hearing it."
+She said she was hopeful that Carlson would "showcase the education of the women that we claim to support."

-Banet-Weiser agreed there's potential for Carlson to enact change.
+Banet-Weiser agreed that there was potential for Carlson to enact change.
 "The problem still is that it's a beauty pageant, so it would be great if she took away the swimsuit completion, if she actually shook it up a little bit," she said.

 "That was a really interesting kind of disruption," she said.